-Body scanning enables us to explore how our physical filters which impact the way we think, feel and communicate
+- Body scanning enables us to explore how our physical filters impact how we think, feel and communicate.

-Exploring our triggers and filters through labeling thoughts and emotions enables us to learn from and grow from emotions and painful experiences
+- Exploring our triggers and filters through labelling thoughts and emotions enables us to learn from and grow from feelings and painful experiences.

 Who can be a mindfulness coach?

-Dorinda Talbot is a psychotherapist and has been teaching and practicing Zen meditation techniques for many years
+Dorinda Talbot is a psychotherapist and has been teaching and practising Zen meditation techniques for many years.

-What is you next step to becoming more mindful?
+What is your next step to becoming more mindful?

 For one to one or group session contact Andy Roberts or Dorinda Talbot